jallendev/CS4273OCR/README.md

 # OCR Capstone Project
 ## Setup
 In theory, run WindowsSetup.bat to get everything set up for Windows <br>
-For Linux or Mac, WindowsSetup.bat contains a list of all dependencies that are needed to be installed.
+For Linux or Mac, WindowsSetup.bat contains a list of all dependencies that are needed to be installed. <br>
+This program has only been successfully run on Linux.
+This is due to a depenency with pdf2images not working on Windows

 ## To Run
-Call `python3 extractText.py templateFileName.txt outputFileName.csv pdf1.pdf pdf2.pdf ...` <br>
+Call `python3 extractText.py` <br>
-Where the user can give an arbitrary (greater than 0) number of PDFs for the program to parse
+Once the GUI is up, select the template file, the output csv file (which will be overwritten) and the PDF file(s) to be scanned in and select run. <br>

 ## Template File
 The template file is | seperated fields where <br>